slobentanzer/causality_perspective_2023/manuscript.md

 Detailed mechanistic models, provide mathematical descriptions of the dynamic interactions at a molecular or cellular level.
 Genome-scale networks, including metabolic and gene regulatory networks, offer comprehensive views of metabolic processes and gene interactions [@doi:10.1038/nrg3885].
 Protein-protein interaction databases recapitulate either causal or non-causal interactions between proteins [@doi:10.1038/nrg3885].
-These examples of prior knowledge, from complex mechanistic mathematical descriptions of dynamical systems to undirected networks of interconnected proteins, provide useful sources of information that can be leveraged to inform models.
+These examples of PK, from complex mechanistic mathematical descriptions of dynamical systems to undirected networks of interconnected proteins, provide useful sources of information that can be leveraged to inform models.

 ### Modelling on prior knowledge

-The integration of prior knowledge into models is a non-trivial but essential process for moving from correlation to causation.
+The integration of PK into models is a non-trivial but essential process for moving from correlation to causation.
-Prior knowledge can be used to derive inductive biases either *explicitly* or *implicitly*.
+PK can be used to derive inductive biases either *explicitly* or *implicitly*.

 The explicit case typically involves a mathematical framework where a set of assumptions is explicitly stated and integrated into the model.
-Ordinary Differential Equation models [@doi:10.1007/978-3-642-38874-3_2], logic-based models [@doi:10.1021/bi902202q], rule-based models [@doi:10.1002/wsbm.1245], constraint-based models [@doi:10.1038/nrg3643], and Structural Causal Models (SCMs) [@doi:10.48550/arXiv.2310.14935], all explicitly incorporate different types of prior knowledge, can be fitted to data, and then be used to answer different types of causal questions.
+Ordinary Differential Equation models [@doi:10.1007/978-3-642-38874-3_2], logic-based models [@doi:10.1021/bi902202q], rule-based models [@doi:10.1002/wsbm.1245], constraint-based models [@doi:10.1038/nrg3643], and Structural Causal Models (SCMs) [@doi:10.48550/arXiv.2310.14935], all explicitly incorporate different types of PK, can be fitted to data, and then be used to answer different types of causal questions.
-Their advantage is high efficiency in the face of scarce data, but they are highly reliant on the quality and comprehensiveness of the underlying prior knowledge [@doi:10.1103/PhysRevResearch.5.043252].
+Their advantage is high efficiency in the face of scarce data, but they are highly reliant on the quality and comprehensiveness of the underlying PK [@doi:10.1103/PhysRevResearch.5.043252].

-In contrast, implicit integration of prior knowledge in models involves learning useful representations directly from the data, without the explicit inclusion of biological assumptions or causal knowledge.
+In contrast, implicit integration of PK in models involves learning useful representations directly from the data, without the explicit inclusion of biological assumptions or causal knowledge.
 These can be simple, e.g., regularisation techniques that help generalise models by preventing overfitting [@doi:10.15252/msb.201566], or decisions about the types of prior distributions in bayesian models [@doi:10.1038/s41467-017-02554-5].
 They can also be elaborate, such as neural networks employing specific architectural designs, e.g., Convolutional Neural Networks (CNNs) [@doi:10.1162/neco.1989.1.4.541​], Recurrent Neural Networks (RNNs) [@doi:10.1162/neco.1997.9.8.1735], or Transformers [@doi:10.5555/3295222.3295349].
 Their advantages and disadvantages are inverse to those of explicit models [@doi:10.1103/PhysRevResearch.5.043252].

-As a result, choosing the best way to derive inductive biases from prior knowledge is not straightforward.
+As a result, choosing the best way to derive inductive biases from PK is not straightforward.
-Models that explicitly incorporate prior knowledge are more interpretable and can generalise effectively even when data is scarce.
+Models that explicitly incorporate PK are more interpretable and can generalise effectively even when data is scarce.
 However, they are constrained by the accuracy of the existing knowledge and often struggle to scale to larger datasets [@doi:10.48550/arXiv.2001.08361;@doi:10.48550/arXiv.2202.05808].
 Models with implicit biases, on the other hand, particularly those typically found in deep learning architectures, excel at learning from large, high-dimensional datasets and offer flexibility across diverse domains.
 Yet, they suffer from limited interpretability, are prone to overfitting, and typically do not generalise well to scenarios not encountered during training, such as predicting the effects of new drugs or drug combinations, largely due to their lack of causal knowledge.

 Hybrid models make a tradeoff between those extremes, which is why they have been found to be useful in systems biology, where data are currently scarce [@doi:10.1038/s41592-021-01283-4;@doi:10.1038/s41467-022-30684-y;@doi:10.1038/s41467-023-40380-0;@doi:10.1038/s41587-023-01905-6;@doi:10.1186/s13059-020-02100-5;@doi:10.1038/s41556-022-01072-x;@doi:10.1016/j.cels.2020.11.013].
-While the implementation details differ, they often employ two learners side-by-side, one of which is driven by explicit biases from prior knowledge, while the other learns from data.
+While the implementation details differ, they often employ two learners side-by-side, one of which is driven by explicit biases from PK, while the other learns from data.
 Frequently, these learners are also coupled in an end-to-end learning process, i.e., they “learn together.”
 This mode of learning aims to benefit from the “bias-free” nature of neural networks while simultaneously improving model performance in the face of scarce data via the added explicit bias.